 The administration filed an emergency appeal on November 20 contending that allowing the ban to go into only partial affect “will cause ongoing irreparable harm to the government and the public.”
 They predicted the court would eventually uphold the order so the justices should permit the order to go into full effect without further delay.

 What This Means: Non-immigrants from the designated countries who are in the United States should refrain from travel and consult immigration counsel regarding their options.

-for updates on the president's executive orders on immigration, click here.
+for updates on the president's executive orders on immigration, including daca and the travel ban click here.

 For more than 25 years, our award-winning law firm has been devoted exclusively to the practice of immigration law.

 From enduring institutions in higher education, health care, and business, to entrepreneurs and investors, and the individuals and families who make them all run, we help our clients get from the problem to the solution.
 We are driven by genuine commitment to the goals of each client, and we offer each one our distinctive blend of experience, creativity, and exceptional service.
 Let us get you to your solution.

 Improving our country, one foreign national at a time.